Back to Course

 (ii) It transformed the West African economy into a dependent one through colonial policies and neo-colonial policies.
 That is to keep these economies serving the needs of Western developed economies.

 (iii) No regard for African Culture and Tradition: There was the imposition of British and French Languages and culture on the people of West Africa.
 Tradition rules were imposed and disposed of without regard to African tradition.
-E.g. imposition of Warrant chiefs in Igbo land, the dethronement of Eleko of Lagos.
+For example, the imposition of Warrant chiefs in Igbo land, and the dethronement of Eleko of Lagos.

 (iv) The imposition of political units called states was done without consideration of the political, social history, and culture of the people.
 This has made national integration and national building difficult.

-(v) These former colonies have links and were seriously loyal to their former colonial masters.
-They were more loyal to their former masters than to the other Africans.
+(v) These former colonies had links and were seriously loyal to their former colonial masters.
+They were more loyal to their former masters than to the other African countries.

-(vi) Colonialism had divided Countries in West Africa into two major lines: Anglophone and Francophone countries.
+(vi) Colonialism divided Countries in West Africa into two major lines: Anglophone and Francophone countries.
+The Anglophones represent the British colonies, while the Francophones represent the French colonies.
 This division still affects ECOWAS.

 (vii) Colonialism destroyed the African socio-economic system of collectivism and communalism.
 It ushered in the system of capitalism.

-(viii) Divide and rule policy of the colonial governments created a disparity in the social, political, and economic development of the people of West Africa.
+(viii) The divide-and-rule policy of the colonial governments created a disparity in the social, political, and economic development of the people of West Africa.

 (ix) European dominant interests in banking, commerce, and mining were detrimental to African interests.
 They made no conscious effort to develop and diversify the West African economy.

 (x) Electioneering democracy was limited to a few areas of the colonies.
-In French West Africa, Suffrage was initially only extended to citizens in the four communism in Nigeria, suffrage was initially granted to qualified people in Calabar and Lagos colonies and not the entire people.
+In French West Africa, Suffrage was initially only extended to citizens in the four communes in Senegal namely: Dakar, St. Louis, Chorea, and Rufisque.
+In Nigeria, suffrage was initially granted to qualified people in the Calabar and Lagos colonies and not the entire people.